UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ##  5) Modify .xml files

 - Again, to run the model 'out the box', you would skip this stage and move to step (6).
-But usually you will want to make some changes to the .xml files e.g. env_build.xml and env_run.xml.
+See instructions in **env_run.xml** section to modify this for your **test case**.
+Usually you will want to make some changes to the .xml files e.g. env_build.xml and env_run.xml.

 - When modifying an *.xml file, you can use the **./xmlchange** tool.
 This is done using the syntax `./xmlchange VARIABLE=VALUE` in your case directory.
 If you want to change multiple variables at a time then it’s `./xmlchange KEY1=value1,KEY2=value2,KEY3=value3`